JHR1986/johnhenryroche-ms4-youngirishartists/testing.md

     - Confirm that the jumbotron text section and the call to action button below are correctly appearing on screen and is fully responsive when the width of the window is reduced to mobile size.

 3. Cards:
-    - Confirm that the twelve artist cards are correctly spaced on screen and are fully responsive.
+    - Confirm that the twelve artist cards are correctly spaced on screen and are fully responsive when amended to tablet and mobile view.

 4. Footer:
     - Repeat verification steps completed for the Footer on previous pages.